 It’s important to test different mic placements before starting recording.
 Record some demo parts and hear how it actually sounds.
 Adjust mic placement and distance until you are satisfied with the sound.

 4. Start Recording

 Now it’s time to start recording.
 Plug everything, create an audio track in your favorite DAW, hit record, and start playing.

 Play the song from start to finish and record it.
 This way the song will be more natural and cohesive.

 Try to make as few mistakes as possible.
 If you make a major mistake, start over.
 But don’t stop for minor mistakes.
 You can edit them later.

 After you finish recording the ukulele, listen to it and hear how it sounds.
-If you don’t like sound, try to make changes to mic placement and re-record your parts.
+If you don’t like the sound, try to make changes to the mic placement and re-record your parts.

 Double Track Your Ukulele (Optional)